 Commit to making your overall health and wellness a priority.

-It’s likely you’ve spent the year prioritizing the needs of your students and loved ones over your own.
+It’s likely you’ve spent the entirety of the pandemic prioritizing the needs of your students and loved ones over your own.
 Even if it isn’t coming to a complete stop, the treadmill is slowing down.
 Now is the time to prioritize your healing and practice preventative care.

 Address your needs.

 Whether you’re facing physical health or mental health issues, commit to getting the help needed to heal yourself.
 Take advantage of this time to see any providers or therapists that can support your needs so you can be in top shape when you return to school in the fall.